IBM-Bluemix-Docs/security-advisor/integrations.md

 ## Custom integrations
 {: #integrate-custom}

 You might already have a security tool that you depend on.
-You can integrate that tool with the {{site.data.keyword.security-advisor_short}} dashboard so that all of your security information is centralized in one place!
+You can integrate that tool with the {{site.data.keyword.security-advisor_short_notm}} dashboard so that all of your security information is centralized in one place!
 {: shortdesc}

-### Creating a direct connection
+### Adding a bookmark
 {: #create-direct-connect}

-By using the {{site.data.keyword.security-advisor_short}} GUI, you can bookmark your internal and external security tools so that you have one point of access to everything from the {{site.data.keyword.security-advisor_short}} dashboard.
+By using the {{site.data.keyword.security-advisor_short_notm}} GUI, you can bookmark your internal and external security tools so that you have one point of access to everything from the {{site.data.keyword.security-advisor_short_notm}} dashboard.
 For example, you could bookmark PagerDuty.

 ### Integrating your own tools with the API
 {: #integrate-tools-api}

-With the Findings API, you can integrate findings from your custom security tools into the {{site.data.keyword.security-advisor_short}} dashboard.
+With the findings API, you can integrate findings from your custom security tools into the {{site.data.keyword.security-advisor_short_notm}} dashboard.
 This could be any custom or partner tool that generates a security alert or finding that also supports API-based interaction.

 ## Built-in Insights
 {: #integrate-insights}